 - Will often lie, steal, and fight

-However, what is clear is that more men struggle with the condition than women and it’s very common among people in prison. ⁴ Furthermore, those who pose antisocial traits during childhood (i.e. setting fires or animal cruelty) are much more likely to carry ASPD into adulthood. ⁵
+However, what is clear is that more men struggle with the condition than women and it’s common among people in prison. ⁴ Furthermore, those who pose antisocial traits during childhood (i.e. setting fires or animal cruelty) are much more likely to carry ASPD into adulthood. ⁵

 Beyond the fact that people with ASPD don’t usually seek treatment, many end up struggling with legal ramifications due to their behavior.
 While a court may require therapy if it recognizes ASPD, it’s more likely these individuals will end up in prison.

 Furthermore, there are no guidelines for treating ASPD.
-More often than not, those with ASPD will be treated for other conditions they may struggle with, such as a mood disorder or substance abuse disorder. ⁶
+More often than not, those with ASPD will be treated for other conditions they may struggle with, such as a mood disorder or substance use disorder. ⁶

 Final Word

-Since we still don’t know a whole lot about ASPD, it’s one of the most difficult conditions to treat.
+Since we still don’t know a lot about ASPD, it’s one of the most difficult conditions to treat.
 Furthermore, since many of those who pass an antisocial personality disorder test end up in prison, it’s unlikely most receive treatment.

-³ International Journal of Prisoner Health: Lifetime trauma victimization and PTSD in relation to psychopathy and antisocial personality disorder in a sample of incarcerated women and men
+³ Gobin RL, Reddy MK, Zlotnick C, Johnson JE.
+Lifetime trauma victimization and PTSD in relation to psychopathy and antisocial personality disorder in a sample of incarcerated women and men.
+Int J Prison Health.
+2015;11(2):64-74. doi: 10.1108/IJPH-06-2014-0016.
+PMID: 26062658; PMCID: PMC9236186.

-⁴ Annals of Clinical Psychology: Antisocial personality disorder in incarcerated offenders: Psychiatric comorbidity and quality of life
+⁴ Black DW, Gunter T, Loveless P, Allen J, Sieleni B. Antisocial personality disorder in incarcerated offenders: Psychiatric comorbidity and quality of life.
+Ann Clin Psychiatry.
+2010 May;22(2):113-20.
+PMID: 20445838.